Taiwolawal/DevSecOps-CICD/README.md

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/3257478b-f8f7-4618-961c-12830f50c462)

+Now we have setup our gitlab runner to handle workloads of our pipeline.

+We can install trivy also on the Gitlab-Runner server to run the trivy pipeline stage.
 Restart the server and lets install trivy on it to do some heavy lifting for us.

 ```
 sudo apt-get install wget apt-transport-https gnupg lsb-release